heart/Kubectl-Helper/README.md

 # Kubectl-Helper
-## Super fast tool for kubectl
+Fasten your kubectl command

-Set the namespace.
+Just set the namespace you working with by kcns command.
 ```
 kcns staging_namespace
 ```

-## Don't repeat name space
+No need to repeat the namespace.

-When you want to get pods just type.
+When you want to list your pods just type
 ```
 getp
 ```

 # How to install